joe5saia/eventstudiesdata/README.md

 `docker run -it --rm -v </output/directory>:/app/data/  asypython` runs the container.
 The file `macro_release_dates.csv` will be placed in `/output/directory`.

+The docker containter can also be run with the following command which pulls the image from docker hub `docker run -it --rm -v </output/directory>:/app/data/  joe5saia/macroevents`

 ## Data Structure